Gazyva®

 Gazyva is a type of treatment called monoclonal antibody therapy, and it works differently to other forms of cancer medicine you may know about.

-Antibodies are proteins produced naturally in the body, which specifically recognize and bind to other unique proteins in the body called antigens.
+Antibodies are proteins produced naturally in the body, which specifically recognise and bind to other unique proteins in the body called antigens.
 Researchers have learned how to engineer and produce antibodies that target specific antigens found on cancer cells.
 These are known as monoclonal antibodies, and they mimic natural antibodies.

 Gazyva has been designed to target and attach to the CD20 protein (antigen) found on the surface of mature B lymphocytes, a type of white blood cell.
-Follicular lymphoma cells are affected B lymphocytes that can be targeted by Gazyva.

 Once attached to the CD20 protein, Gazyva works in two different ways: